19hours/sg-statutes/Acts/Income Tax Act.md

 (9) Where in any year an individual has made contributions to the Central Provident Fund or to a pension or provident fund designated under subsection (8), in addition to any other approved pension or provident fund, no deduction shall be allowed in respect of the whole of the contributions made to that approved pension or provident fund.

 (10) For the purposes of subsection (2)(g), where in any year an individual has made contributions (not being contributions under section 7(2) of the Central Provident Fund Act (Cap.
-36)) to the Central Provident Fund in respect of overseas ordinary wages or overseas additional wages paid to him by any relevant employer in that year, no deduction shall include any contributions in respect of that part of his overseas total wages which exceeds $93,500, if his overseas additional wages exceed $27,500 and his overseas total wages exceed $93,500.
+36)) to the Central Provident Fund in respect of overseas ordinary wages or overseas additional wages paid to him by any relevant employer in that year, no deduction shall be allowed for any contributions in respect of overseas ordinary wages or overseas additional wages arising from sources outside Singapore.

-[11/94]
+[Act 34/2005, wef Y/A 2005 & Sub Ys/A:2005-ACT-34]

 (11) In the case of a woman resident in Singapore who, in the year immediately preceding the year of assessment, is —